 “There was never a child so lovely, but his mother was glad to get him to sleep.”
 Ralph Waldo Emerson

-Children crave their parents love and attention.
+First of all, children crave their parents love and attention.
 They need eye contact, physical affection, and to have their needs met in a healthy and timely manner.
 Their needs are uncomplicated and instinctual.
-Their daily behavior asks the questions on their hearts.

 “Do you love me?”